-This meeting will provide an update from City staff on the progress of the Tree Code Project.
-The project is currently in the policy development stage and the meeting will focus on a review of the draft policy outline.
+This meeting will provide an update from City staff on the progress of the Tree Code Update Project.
+The project is currently in the policy development phase and the meeting will focus on a review of the draft policy outline.
 This draft outline reflects input gathered through community engagement and has been shaped through work sessions with the Neighborhood Coalition, Urban Forestry Subcommittee, Planning Commission, and City Council.
-This is an opportunity for the Neighborhood Coalition to provide input on the policy development to help ensure that the policy direction reflects community feedback and tree priorities.
+Staff is seeking feedback from the Planning Commission on the draft policy outline as follows: